Find a church

 Address: Church Road Clungunford Craven Arms SY7 0PS

 Services and Events: View events on A Church Near You

 People have worshipped at St Cuthberts for more years than we know.
 Prior to the building we see today, there was an earlier, wooden church which stood on the same site, dedicated to the much loved Anglo Saxon, St Cuthbert, who loved animals and wild countryside.
 His body is buried in Durham Cathedral which is dedicated to him

 The present stone building was begun by the Lord of the Manor, Roger de Halberdine, soon after 1305, unfortunately just before a mini ice age.
 Nevertheless, the villagers continued building their church for more than 40 years despite such great poverty that they were frequently excused from paying tax.
 They used stone from quarries, which are still visible in the parish and chancel roof beams from local oaks.
 Dendrochronological dating shows those trees to have been felled in the winter of 1329-30 and put up straight away.
 The sandstone windows were bought from a more distant Shropshire quarry and would have been a great expense for the Lord of the Manor.

-Earlier glass and decorations were destroyed in the Reformation but the archway for Roger’s tomb remains and 14th Century wooden chest, which held his robes as an Acolite, is still in use in the chancel.
+Earlier glass and decorations were destroyed in the Reformation but the archway for Roger’s tomb remains and 14th Century wooden chest, which held his robes, is still in use in the chancel.
 The medieval bells, which were originally housed in a turret on the roof, are frequently rung today.

 St Cuthbert's today supports a lively congregation and warmly welcomes both visitors and those wishing to worship with us.